jaysomani/firstspot/README.md

 =>	<b>Objective of the Work</b><br>
-The Primary Aim of our website to make it easy for the tourists to create route, manage plans and contact with popular tourists guide to make their trip easy, convenient and safe.<br>
+The Primary Aim of our website to make it easy for the tourists to Explore, manage plans and contact with popular tourists guide to make their trip easy, convenient and safe.<br>